 Dining In Willcox

-On the way to Fort Bowie, you may find yourself hungry in Willcox.
+On the way to or from Fort Bowie, you may find yourself hungry in Willcox.
 There are two restaurants we recommend, both in Old Town near the railroad tracks.

 Big Tex BBQ